waku-org/docs.waku.org/docs/overview/reference/security-features.md

 Anonymity means an adversary cannot connect an actor to their actions or data.
 To achieve anonymity, avoiding linking activities with actors or their Personally Identifiable Information (PII) is crucial.
 In Waku, the following anonymity features are provided:

-- [Publisher-Message Unlinkability](https://rfc.vac.dev/spec/11/#security-analysis): Ensures that the publisher of messages in the `Waku Relay` protocol cannot be linked to their published messages.
+- [Publisher-Message Unlinkability](https://rfc.vac.dev/spec/11/#security-analysis): Ensures that the publisher of messages in the `Relay` protocol cannot be linked to their published messages.
-- [Subscriber-Topic Unlinkability](https://rfc.vac.dev/spec/11/#security-analysis): Ensures that the subscriber of topics in the `Waku Relay` protocol cannot be linked to the topics they have subscribed to.
+- [Subscriber-Topic Unlinkability](https://rfc.vac.dev/spec/11/#security-analysis): Ensures that the subscriber of topics in the `Relay` protocol cannot be linked to the topics they have subscribed to.

 ## [Spam Protection](https://rfc.vac.dev/spec/10/#spam-protection)

-The spam protection feature in `Waku Relay` ensures that no adversary can flood the system with many messages, intentionally or not, regardless of the content's validity or usefulness.
+The spam protection feature in `Relay` ensures that no adversary can flood the system with many messages, intentionally or not, regardless of the content's validity or usefulness.
 This protection is achieved through the [scoring mechanism](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.1.md#spam-protection-measures) of `GossipSub v1.1`.
 Peers assign scores to their connections based on their behavior and remove peers with low scores.

-Ongoing research is being conducted, including developing [Rate Limiting Nullifiers (RLN)](/overview/concepts/protocols#waku-rln-relay), which can be explored further at: <https://github.com/vacp2p/research/issues/148>.
+Ongoing research is being conducted, including developing [Rate Limiting Nullifiers (RLN)](/overview/concepts/protocols#rln-relay), which can be explored further at: <https://github.com/vacp2p/research/issues/148>.

 ## [Data Confidentiality, Integrity, and Authenticity](https://rfc.vac.dev/spec/10/#data-confidentiality-integrity-and-authenticity)